opengeospatial/geosciml-json-code-sprint/Findings_from_Code_Sprint_May26.md

 The GeoSciML application schemas depend upon a number of other schemas, primarily ISO schemas.
 The mappings for external types used in the GeoSciML schemas is defined in the ShapeChange configuration file [StandardMapEntries_JSON_for_GeoSciML.xml](https://github.com/opengeospatial/geosciml-json-code-sprint/blob/main/shapechange/config/StandardMapEntries_JSON_for_GeoSciML.xml).

-NOTE: For several external types (marked with `TBD` in the configuration file), a direct mapping to a standardized JSON Schema implementation was not found.
+For several external types (marked with `TBD` in the configuration file), a direct mapping to a standardized JSON Schema implementation was not found.
 For the code sprint, mappings were used that tried to suit the intent.
 However, finding and developing appropriate mappings requires future work.
 This is a limitation (documented further below).

+NOTE: ISO 19107 geometry types are mapped to simple feature geometries.
+JSON-FG supports additional (non-simple) geometry types.

 ### Object identifier